Back-to-School Vaccinations Made Simple

 At the six-month well visit, your infant can receive a third HepB shot.
 (This can actually be given anytime from six months to 18 months.)

-If your child received the rotavirus vaccine at two and four months, he or she will not need one during this visit.
-The same is true for the Hib vaccine at six months.
+If your child received the rotavirus vaccine at two and four months, he or she will probably not need one during this visit.
+The same is true for the Hib vaccine at six months. in both cases, this will depend on the types of vaccines she received at 2 and 4 months.
+Some rotavirus and Hib vaccines need 3 doses.

 DTaP and pneumococcal vaccines are needed at the six-month well visit.

-A third dose of the polio vaccine can be given between 6 months and 18 months of age.
+A third dose of the polio vaccine as well as Hib should be given.

 Six months marks the minimum age for your infant’s first flu shot.
 The flu shot can and should be given every year starting at six months, and because it is the first time he/she will receive a flu vaccine, your infant will need another flu shot 4 weeks after the initial vaccine is administered.
 This is required only during the first season your child receives the flu vaccine.
 After that, your child will need a single vaccine per year.